Relativistic Magnetohydrodynamic Simulations of Giant Magnetar Bursts

 where we used Eq.~\ref{eqn:edip} for estimating $\mathcal{E}_{\rm dip}$ for a magnetar of radius $\rstar=10\,$km.
 An offset of the line of sight from the ejection directions leads to substantially lower isotropic-equivalent luminosities, by factors of $10^{-1}$--$10^{-3}$.

 Unlike the ejecta, the trapped fireball is quasi-static and its emission is not beamed.
 Thus, observers with any lines of sight will see a similar total radiation energy emitted by the fireball, $\approx 1.5\%\,\mathcal{E}_{\rm dip} \approx 4.5 \times 10^{45}\,\mathrm{erg}\,(B_*/10^{15}\,\mathrm{G})^{2}$.
 The fireball energy will be reduced for flares triggered by twists located closer to the magnetic poles (see Appendix~\ref{sec:twist_loc}), or for non-axisymmetric twists covering a smaller fraction of the stellar surface.
 Note that even axisymmetric fireballs will be observed as pulsating if the rotation axis is misaligned with the magnetic axis (since the fireball shape and its radiation are not spherically symmetric).
-Fully three-dimensional simulations will be required to study more general geometries and non-axisymmetric dynamics such as kink-like instabilities in twisted flux tubes, as seen in previous FFE simulations \citep{Mahlmann:2023}.
+Fully three-dimensional simulations will be required to study more general geometries.

 An intriguing possibility is the observation of an ``orphan'' pulsating tail emitted by the fireball, without an initial bright spike.
 This can happen if the line of sight is far from the directions of the thermal ejecta.
 Future work should refine estimates of the detection probability for the main spike.
 We expect that magnetar rotation and a more chaotic outflow from the current sheet, arising from three-dimensional effects in reconnection, may lead to a larger opening angle of the thermal ejecta.
 This would increase the probability of observation of the main spike compared to our axisymmetric model.